As you may have seen on our networkswe cracked for a cute little trailer Airstream in order to spend the winter Canadian warm, well, we hope so ...

 The entrance door is in two parts we can detach a part net from the main door and keep the door wide open in summer without the risk of stinging.

-On the roof, three skylights of which one with integrated fan, a TV antenna which is manually folded by the interior, an air conditioning (the big white wart, yuck, not that it stays there eventually that ...), the high ventilation of the refrigerator and finally a hatch that opens automatically and mechanically when operating the extractor hood... yes because there is a hood ...
+On the roof, three skylights of which one with integrated fan, a TV antenna which is manually folded by the interior, an air conditioning (the big white wart, yuck, not sure that it will stay there in the long term…), the high ventilation of the refrigerator and finally a hatch that opens automatically and mechanically when you activate the extractor hood... yes because there is a hood ...

 Come on we see you almost stamping with impatience at the thought of seeing interior...